Nevada Democratic Party: Current Democratic officeholders

-The Nevada Democratic Party controls five of the state's six statewide offices, a majority in the Nevada Senate, and a majority in the Nevada Assembly.
+The Nevada Democratic Party controls three of the state's six statewide offices, a majority in the Nevada Senate, and a majority in the Nevada Assembly.
 Democrats also hold both of the state's U.S. Senate seats and three of the state's four U.S. House of Representatives seats.

 Members of Congress

 U.S. Senate

 Democrats have controlled both of Nevada's seats in the U.S. Senate since 2018:

 U.S. House of Representatives

 Out of the four seats Nevada is apportioned in the U.S. House of Representatives, three are held by Democrats:

 Statewide offices

 Democrats control three of the six elected statewide offices: